Daryl Terrell

-Daryl Lamon Terrell (born January 25, 1975) is a former American football offensive lineman in the National Football League for the New Orleans Saints, the Jacksonville Jaguars, and Washington Redskins.
+Daryl Lamon Terrell (born January 25, 1975) is an American former professional football offensive lineman in the National Football League (NFL) for the New Orleans Saints, the Jacksonville Jaguars, and Washington Redskins.
 He played college football at Jones County Junior College and the University of Southern Mississippi.
 Terrell attended Heidelberg High School in Heidelberg, Mississippi.

 Professional career

 Baltimore Ravens

-Terrell signed with the Baltimore Ravens as an undrafted free agent following the 1997 NFL Draft, but was released on July 22, 1997.
+Terrell signed with the Baltimore Ravens as an undrafted free agent following the 1997 NFL draft, but was released on July 22, 1997.

 New Orleans Saints

 Terrell played from 1999 to 2001 with the New Orleans Saints.
 He appeared in 44 games with the Saints, starting eleven.
 He also played with the Amsterdam Admirals of NFL Europe in 1999.

 Jacksonville Jaguars

 Terrell signed with the Jacksonville Jaguars on June 3, 2002.
 He was released by the Jaguars on February 27, 2003 and re-signed on February 28, 2003.
 He was released by the Jaguars on August 30, 2003.
 Terrell appeared in nine games with the Jaguars.